benquick123/Edge-PDF-Standalone-Reader/README.md

 ## Contribute

 If you think you could add more functionality to this project, I'll be happy to review pull requests.
+You can also submit your ideas by opening a new issue.